IorioD/MTD-manager-console/README.md

 ![Alt text](miscConfig/addDeplo.png "Add Deployment Form")

 the user can manage the deployment lifecycle (using add, edit and delete function) and can decide on which deplyment enable the MTD.

+N.B.
+The name of the deployment is the corresponding workload.

 - In the `Strategies List` page